 I recommend frying your salmon cakes in avocado oil as I do with my healthier homemade french fries.
 Refined avocado oil is highly nutritious and loaded with antioxidants.

-Read all about its health benefits here and here.
-It’s very heat stable with one of the highest smoke points making it one of the best possible oils for frying.
+Read all about its health benefits here.
+With one of the highest smoke points, it’s very heat stable, making it one of the best possible oils for frying.

 Whether you use avocado oil, coconut oil, or extra-virgin olive oil you don’t need to have a high flame.
 Just keep the flame on medium and make sure the oil doesn’t start to smoke.